 Administrative Hours: To receive the Social Justice Advocacy Certificate of Concentration, a student must perform at least 10 hours assisting the director of the Center for Excellence in Advocacy, Professor Scully or Professor Bickel, or the student's faculty mentor in planning, or participating in programs within Stetson University College of Law directly related to the SJA concentration, e.g., Innocence Initiative at Stetson Law, Constitutional Law and Civil Rights Travel Course, The Juvenile Justice Initiative or any other public interest organization sponsoring events related to social justice on or off campus.

-Approved Curriculum: Although all areas of social justice advocacy are inter-related, the Social Justice Advocacy Certificate of Concentration program will encourage students to focus on coursework that advances their interest in the criminal justice system or their interest in civil law subjects that relate to the public interest and social equality.
+Approved Curriculum: Although all areas of social justice advocacy are inter-related, the Social Justice Advocacy Certificate of Concentration program will encourage students to focus on coursework that advances their interest in the criminal justice system or their interest in civil law subjects that relate to a specific field of practice or law-related service that furthers the public interest and social equality.

 Mandatory Curriculum (Criminal Law Emphasis): Students who wish to pursue a criminal law emphasis will enroll in elective coursework with criminal law designation.
 At least nine (9) of those hours must be satisfied by completion of the following courses: